-Yokohama is a is the capital city of Kanagawa Prefecture and the second largest city in Japan by population after Tokyo and most populous municipality of Japan.
+Yokohama is the capital city of Kanagawa Prefecture and the second-largest city in Japan by population after Tokyo and the most populous municipality of Japan.
 It lies on Tokyo Bay, south of Tokyo, in the Kantō region of the main island of Honshu.

 Yokohama’s population of 3.7 million, compared to San Diego’s 1.3 million, makes it is the big brother of my home city.
 I admit San Diego has Yokohama beat on nightclubs and bars, and Yokohama is much more expensive than SD to “get your party on,” but Yokohama just does the day and night with such style that I can’t help but love it.

 As the base of foreign trade in Japan, Yokohama is accepting of foreigners, which is not the case in other parts of Japan.
 This has been the case since the port was opened to international trade in 1859 and the first English language newspaper, the Japan Herald, has been published in Yokohama since 1861.
 You will be welcomed in any establishment in this city.

 Yokohama has been destroyed twice and come back each time to reclaim prominence in Japan.
 It was leveled by an earthquake in 1923 and then by the United States during World War II.
 The U.S. ran 30+ air raids on Yokohama, with the most destructive coming on May 29, 1945.
 On this date, the U.S. firebombed the city and, in only 1 hour 9 minutes, 42% of the city was reduced to rubble and about 8,000 residents were killed.